Lumley Franklin: Death and estate

 Franklin enjoyed travelling, and frequently travelled by steamship down to San Francisco.
 It was on a journey down south to deal with his deceased brother's estate, Edward Franklin, that he suffered a severe stroke on July 11, 1873.
-He became paralysed and eventually died on August 3, 1873 in San Francisco at age 65.
+He became paralysed and eventually died on August 3, 1873, in San Francisco at age 65.

-His brother, Selim Franklin, was the executor of the estate, which was settled in San Francisco, CA, as the place of Lumley's death.
-Lumley was most likely buried in Victoria, BC.
+His brother, Selim Franklin, was the executor of the estate, which was settled in San Francisco, California, as the place of Lumley's death.
+Lumley was most likely buried in Victoria, British Columbia.

 Lumley Franklin's estate was divided up as follows: